 Psychotherapies

-Psychotherapies such as psychodynamic or cognitive behavioral therapy (CBT) may be effective for managing the symptoms of DPDR.
+Psychotherapies such as psychodynamic therapy or cognitive behavioral therapy (CBT) may help manage DPDR symptoms.
+CBT has the strongest evidence so far.

 Psychodynamic psychotherapy uses self-reflection and self-evaluation achieved through cooperation and interrelationship with a psychiatrist.
 The expectation is that the individual will explore effective coping strategies and relationship patterns.